International Migration of Physicians

 The international migration of physicians has been the focus of numerous research endeavors, both within the United States and elsewhere.
 For many countries, especially those located in developing regions, emigration has contributed to the decline in available health care workers, including nurses and physicians.
 This lack of service providers can, in turn, have an enormous negative impact on the health of local populations.
 For other countries, such as Australia, Canada, the United Kingdom, and the United States, a shortage of local training resources has led to an undersupply of health professionals, yielding numerous opportunities for internationally trained workers who wish to emigrate.
 Although some nations may purposefully educate more physicians than are needed locally, others have recruited from nations that can scarcely afford to lose any of their limited human resources.
 From a population health perspective, the resulting global imbalance in professional workforces needs to be addressed.
 To do this, one must determine the scope of the problem, then gather data to better appreciate the specific push and pull factors underlying migration.

 Selected FAIMER staff and Fellow publications on this topic are listed below.
 FAIMER staff members are listed in bold; Fellows are listed with their institute and fellowship year.
-Click on an article’s title to view its abstract listing in the PubMed database.
+Click on an article’s title to view its abstract listing.